Brigid Goddess and Her Beautiful Celtic History

 What is Brigid’s Cross?

-This geometric symbol is often confused as a Christian symbol, but it has much older roots.
+This geometric symbol is often confused with a Christian symbol but has much older roots.
 Brigid’s cross is multi-dimensional and believed to be a Pagan sun wheel.
-Using rushes, reeds, brown paper, pipe cleaners, wire, or lavender stems, you can create your own!
+You can create your own using rushes, reeds, brown paper, pipe cleaners, wire, or lavender stems!

 It symbolically represents her as a solar deity, protects your homestead (including loved ones, domesticated animals, and home), and embodies the earth, life, and fertility.